top of page

 Get Geared Up for Winter Running or Walking

-It’s out there, looming like dark clouds packed with snow, and next Thursday, December 21, it will be here – WINTER.
+You can sense it, feel it, sometimes even smell it, looming like dark clouds packed with snow, and on Sunday, December 21, it will be here – WINTER.

 Sure, we’re being overly dramatic, especially since running or walking outdoors in winter can be comfortable with the right gear.